 A root perm gives hair a voluminous and thick appearance.
 It is best suited for thin and fine hair.
 The hair is permed a few inches at the roots.
 This lifts it and makes it appear bouncy and fuller.
-Root perms can be done on curly, wavy, and straight hair.
+The root lift perms can be done on curly, wavy, and straight hair.

 Technique: A root perm is achieved with the cold technique since the rod has to be placed close to the scalp.
 Root perms can be done at specific areas of the head to add a lift.
 They require professional expertise.